RutujaWagh19/MachineLearning_1/README.md

 function.py: This file contains helper functions used throughout the project, such as data augmentation, image preprocessing, and utility functions.

 collectdata.py: This script is used to collect and preprocess data for training the model.
-It may include code for capturing images from a webcam, labeling data, and organizing the dataset.
+It include code for capturing images from a webcam, labeling data, and organizing the dataset.

 data.py: This file handles data loading and manipulation.
 It includes functions for loading the dataset, splitting it into training and validation sets, and other data-related tasks.